What is past is useful only as it suggests ways and means for progress.

 When a man is taken on by the Employment Department, the theory is to put him into a job suited to his condition.
 If he is already at work and he does not seem able to perform the work, or if he does not like his work, he is given a transfer card, which he takes up to the transfer department, and after an examination he is tried out in some other work more suited to his condition or disposition.

 We expect the men to do what they are told.
 The organization is so highly specialized and one part is so dependent upon another that we could not for a moment consider allowing men to have their own way.
 Without the most rigid discipline we would have the utmost confusion.
-I think it should not be otherwise in industry. … If each man were permitted to act in his own way, production would suffer and therefore pay would suffer.
-Any one who does not like to work in our way may always leave.

 One point that is absolutely essential to high capacity, as well as to humane production, is a clean, well-lighted and well-ventilated factory.

 If an employer urges men to do their best, and the men learn after a while that their best does not bring any reward, then they naturally drop back into “getting by.”
-But if they see the fruits of hard work in their pay envelope—proof that harder work means higher pay—then also they begin to learn that they are a part of the business, and that its success depends on them and their success depends on it.
+But if they see the fruits of hard work in their pay envelope--proof that harder work means higher pay--then also they begin to learn that they are a part of the business, and that its success depends on them and their success depends on it.

 Work is our sanity, our self-respect, our salvation.
 So far from being a curse, work is the greatest blessing.